USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 AQCHEM and AQCHEM-KMT can be used with any of the cb6r3_ae6, cb6r3_ae7, racm, or saprc07 gas phase chemistry mechanisms.

-For the AQCHEM-KMTI cloud chemistry option, use the following option in the build script:
+For the AQCHEM-KMTI cloud chemistry option, use the following option in the BuildScript:
 ```
 set ModCloud  = cloud/acm_ae6i_kmti
 ```
-AQCHEM-KMTI is meant to be used with the saprc07tic_ae6i gas phase chemistry option; i.e., in the build script:
+AQCHEM-KMTI is meant to be used with the saprc07tic_ae6i gas phase chemistry option; i.e., in the BuildScript:

 ```
 set Mechanism = saprc07tic_ae6i_aqkmti
 ```

-For the AQCHEM-KMT2 cloud chemistry option, use the following option in the build script:
+For the AQCHEM-KMT2 cloud chemistry option, use the following option in the BuildScript:
 ```
 set ModCloud  = cloud/acm_ae7_kmt2
 ```
-AQCHEM-KMT2 should only be used in conjunction with the cb6r3_ae7 or saprc07tic_ae7i gas phase chemical mechanisms; i.e., in the build script:
+AQCHEM-KMT2 should only be used in conjunction with the cb6r3_ae7 or saprc07tic_ae7i gas phase chemical mechanisms; i.e., in the BuildScript:

 ```
 set Mechanism = cb6r3_ae7_aqkmt2